-Quebec is located in eastern Canada where French is the most commonly spoken language.
-It is steeped in rich European culture and history with vibrant cities such as Montreal and Quebec, the capital, is where most people tend to call home when they immigrate to Quebec.
+Quebec is located in eastern Canada.
+It is steeped in rich European culture and history with vibrant cities such as Montreal and Quebec City - the capital city most people tend to call home when they immigrate to Quebec.
 Here’s a breakdown of everything you should know about Quebec Immigration Programs.

-To see if you can immigrate to Canada as a skilled worker, you must apply in two ways:
+If you want to immigrate to Canada as a Quebec-selected skilled worker, you'll have to apply in two stages:

-Please note that you will need to take a medical exam and get a police certificate to apply for the Quebec Skilled Worker Program.
+Note that you must take a medical exam and get a police certificate to apply for the Quebec Skilled Worker Program.
 Applications for this program must be done online.

 - Quebec Graduate - if you have a qualification from an eligible Quebec institution and have at least 12 to 18 months (depending on your study program) work experience in Quebec; or

-- Skilled Temporary Worker - if you currently have a skilled job in Quebec, Canada for at least 24 months of the last 36 months.
+- Skilled Temporary Worker - if you currently have a skilled job in the province for at least 24 months of the last 36 months.

 - Entrepreneur Program